 Eye contact can be a way of establishing dominance.
 If you often avert your gaze your cat may assume that she is the dominant party in the relationship.
 For this reason, many cats can find sustained direct eye contact to be aggressive.
 If you do not know a cat well, do not stare at her too much or you could make her nervous.
 Other cats, and cats who know you well seem to love your attention and will meow repetitively until you look at them.

-However, taking a cat on at a staring match can be rather time consuming and (depending on your relationship with the cat in question) could end in tears.
-Some cats (particularly young males) can get a "mad look" in their eyes which will be followed by an attack run.
+Competing with a cat in a staring match can be rather time consuming and (depending on your relationship with the cat in question) could end in tears.
+Some cats (particularly young males) can get a “mad look” in their eyes which is often followed by an attack run.
 Their eyes will be very wide and their pupils large and, while the intent is probably not to actually hunt you, they may also wiggle their back legs in preparation for launching an attack.
 If your cat does this, it is probably best not to stare back unless you are ready for a wrestle.

 Seti, in his younger wilder days, would regularly hide in our hallway and launch very effective ambushes on unsuspecting humans.
-He would also get the "mad look" just before charging out with his paws raised to box with us - thankfully he is was just playing and never did any real damage!
+He would also get the “mad look” just before charging out with his paws raised to box with us.
+Thankfully, he was just playing and never did any real damage!